timocafe/bind/README.md

 Just drop off bind.hpp somewhere in your includes.

 ### Usage
 Compilation with C++11 enabled is the only requirement.
-Include mpi.h before bind.hpp if MPI support is needed.
+Be sure to include mpi.h before bind.hpp when MPI support (bind::node) is needed.

 ### License
     Distributed under the Boost Software License, Version 1.0.